srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 Now, let's check the storage account to see if anything has been logged by Azure Monitor.

-### Exercise 7: Review Metrics, Alerts and Archive
+### Exercise 6: Review Metrics, Alerts and Archive

-[TBD]
+In this exercise, you will examine some of the reporting and logging resources that you configured earlier in this lab, and review whatever event data has been recorded in the short time that has elapsed.

 #### Task 1: See the Metrics in the Portal

-1. In the Azure Portal, open the Metrics chart you pinned to the dashboard by clicking on the chart title.
+1. In the Azure portal, open the Metrics chart that you pinned to the dashboard by clicking on the chart title.

     The chart will open and fill the page.